platomik/mie-paa/6/README.md

 We will focus in the work on Genetic Algorithm implementation.
 It would be good mention some important terms that are going to be used during the research.

 	Individual (phenotype) - configuration (solution).
 	Chromosome - representation of a configuration.
 Consists of genes.
 	Gene - configuration (output) variable.
 	Locus - position of a given variable in a chromosome.
 	Genome (population) - how many individuals to simultaneously exist at each generation.
-Generation - current genome .
+	Generation - current genome.

-**Main Operations.**
-Selection.
-Here the performance of all the individuals is evaluated based on the fitness function, and each is given a specific fitness value.
-The higher the value, the bigger the chance of an individual passing its genes on in future generations through mating (crossover).

-Crossover.
-Here, individuals selected are randomly paired up for crossover (aka sexual reproduction).
-This is further controlled by the crossover rate specified and may result in a new offspring individual that contains genes common to both parents.
-New individuals are injected into the current population.

-Mutation.
-In this step, each individual is given the chance to mutate based on the mutation probability specified.
-If an individual is to mutate, each of its genes is given the chance to randomly switch its value to some other state.

-Strategies:

-Fitness
-The fitness function should expect only one argument, an anonymous list of genes, corresponding to the individual being analyzed.
-It is expected to return a number which defines the fitness score of the said individual.
-The higher the score, the more fit the individual, the more the chance it has to be chosen for crossover.
+	Strategies define some parameters for the basic operation of the genetic algorithm (selection, crossover, mutation).
+	Fitness - cost function for each individual.

 ### Algorithm implementation description

 Key: Use fixed-clause-lengthmodel.